Battle-Tested SLO Monitoring: The Free Prometheus Alert Generator

 The Challenge

 To properly track your SLO compliance, you need to know how much error budget you’ve consumed over the entire SLO window—typically 30 days.
-A naive approach might look like this:
+The obvious approach looks like this:

 1